 Tank T-107 is absolutely equal to T-106.
 Both these tanks are connected at bottom so that if level is less in T-107, it can be made up by balancing.
 Pumps P-107 A/S withdraws through the cartridge filter F-106.
 They are normally idle and simultaneously operate, when the pressure switch PSL 1609 monitoring minimum pressure drops to 50 kg/cm2g.
 They shall be stopped through PSH 1610, when the pressure rises to 60 kg/cm2g.

-Non-starting of one of these two pumps is monitored through a panel mounted alarm QA1601.
+Non-starting of one of these two pumps is monitored through alarm QA1601.
 The plant requirements can be met, if only one pump is in operation.

 Operating Parameters.